15 Most Underrated American Cities Worth a Visit

 Courtesy Skyclad Aerial/Charlottesville Albemarle CVB

 Presidents Thomas Jefferson and James Monroe both once called Charlottesville, Virginia, home.
 While this history-rich city of 47,000 is only about 100 miles southwest of our nation’s capital, it feels worlds away from the hustle and bustle.
-The nearly 300-year-old Boar’s Head Inn makes a great home base for exploring the Virginia countryside.
+The nearly 300-year-old Boar’s Head Resort makes a great home base for exploring the Virginia countryside.
 Have a picnic at Pippin Hill Farm & Vineyards, which The Washington Post dubbed a “sumptuous landing spot for lunch,” or take in an aerial view of the city via hot air balloon.
 No visit is complete without a tour of Monticello, the former home of Thomas Jefferson.
 This summer, catch events like CURED Central Virginia Bacon Festival in July and Virginia Craft Brewers Fest in August.
-Also, see 15 of the best vacation spots for summer travel in the United States.
+If the hustle-bustle is your thing, the cities in the 15 of the best vacation spots for summer travel in the United States will impress.

 Instead of Philadelphia, try Bethlehem, Pennsylvania